What's Here

 Any dataset that is enabled for What’s Here can essentially be considered a child dataset.
 Learn more about parent/child dataset interaction here.

-Instead of the layer’s parent being a selected feature in another layer, the parent is a temporary feature called the target that is created when the user clicks on the map (or uses the region or line selection tool).
+Instead of the layer’s parent being a selected feature in another layer, the parent is a temporary feature called the target that is created when the user clicks on the map or uses the region or line selection tool.

 What’s Here vs Standard Layers

 What’s Here datasets can be configured separately from standard layers.
-When working with large datasets such as property, consider configuring both a What’s Here and a standard version of the layer in your QGIS project to cover a range of use cases.
+When working with large datasets such as property, consider configuring both a What’s Here version and a standard version of the layer in your QGIS project to cover a range of use cases.

 In this example, we’ll use a property layer as the source for both a What’s Here dataset and a standard layer.
 Configure the two layers with different names, following the naming convention suggested below.